karlotness/adrt/docs/install.rst

 enabled as discussed :ref:`below <openmp-build>`.

 The code requires C++11 support to build and makes use of a few compiler built-in functions for performance.
-We require GCC>=5, a recent version of Clang, or a recent MSVC.
-For old compiler versions which do not default to C++11 or later (such as GCC 5), you may have to specify ``-std=c++11`` or a similar argument to override the default C++ version.
+We require GCC>=4.8, a recent version of Clang, or a recent MSVC.

 For good performance we depend on aggressive compiler optimizations.
 We *strongly* recommend that you use ``-O3`` with GCC and Clang.
 This